Almclean/selenai/README.md

 - **Plan-first design ethos** – the default system prompt mirrors the guidance from Cloudflare’s Code Mode + Anthropic’s MCP posts: plan → run tools → inspect → edit, and always explain the scripts you are about to execute.
+- **Persisted session logs** – every run leaves behind chat transcripts and tool logs under `.selenai/logs` (configurable) so you can review or diff later.

 ---